Be Prepared for Winter Conditions!

 - Purchase a Sno-Park permit in advance or in the parking lot when you arrive at Meadows.
 The cost is $5 for the day or $30 for the season.

-We'll continue to use our web site, snow phone, concierge desk and truck-mounted digital reader boards at MHM to help provide current travel and parking status information to our guests before and upon arrival to the MHM parking lot access roads and upon departure.
+We'll continue to use our website, snow phones, Concierge Desk and truck-mounted digital reader boards at MHM to help provide current travel and parking status information to our guests before and upon arrival to the MHM parking lot access roads and upon departure.
+Thanks for driving safely!